GodsScion/Auto_job_applier_linkedIn/README.md

 **Upcoming Features or currently in development 🚀🔧:**
 - Answer questions with help of chatGpt or other LLMs
-- Humanize and mouse movements for stealth
+- Humanize clicks and mouse movements for stealth
 - Auto send personalized messages to HR that accept messages
 - Custom resume generator based on Skills required gathering (In Development)
 - Customize resume for every job using LLMs ChatGPT (In Development).
 (Halted decision pending, will probably implement api or utilize other LLMs or Web Scrape)